Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

-We may repeat this procedure for $T$ times to achieve the desired accuracy level.
-For typically applications, we recommend $T=3$ (see Figure~\ref{fig:linear} in the Supplementary Materials (Section~\ref{sec:tabfig}) for a trend of SMR iterations).
+The $k$th weighted representative data point $\tilde{\mathscr{D}}_k=(n_k,\tilde{\mathbf X}_k,\tilde{y}_k)$, which carries the same score value at $\tilde{\boldsymbol\beta}^{(t)}$ as the $k$th original data block, will be used for fitting $\tilde{\boldsymbol\beta}^{(t+1)}$ via the Fisher scoring method.
+For typical applications, we may repeat this procedure for $T=3$ times to achieve the desired accuracy level (see Figure~\ref{fig:iter} in the Supplementary Material for a trend of SMR iterations).
 The complete procedure of the $T$-iteration SMR approach is described by Algorithm~\ref{alg:smr}.